 For a vast range of latest news from across the local (and wider) Voluntary Sector, why not request copies of BCVS’s weekly Bulletins?
 Just contact Matthew Enticott, BCVS’s Office Coordinator at: email@example.com

-Great news!
-Catherine Burn, Director of BCVS, has been awarded the British Empire Medal for her sterling work for our communities.
-Watch this space for more on this story.
+Catherine Burn, former Director of BCVS, was awarded the British Empire Medal for her sterling work for our communities.
+Having said that, Catherine has now moved on to pastures new to deploy her nationally recognised skills.

 BCVS has a wide range of facilities and contacts that are useful through the present coronavirus emergency.
 Follow their website link above to discover more.